shehreendheda/katacoda-scenarios/continuous-profiling/step3.md

   Scroll to **Line 47**.
 When the application is started, `CREDITS` is used to warm up the service.

-  Scroll to **Line 76**. `CREDITS` is also used when a request is made to the service for movie credits data.
-This means that, each time the movie credits data for a movie is retrieved, a connection is made to the database and the credits data for that movie is retrieved.
+  Scroll to **Line 76**.
+This line is code for the `creditsForMovie` function. `CREDITS` is also used when a request is made to the service to retrieve movie credits data using this function.
+Each time the movie credits data for a movie is retrieved, a connection is made to the database and the credits data for that movie is retrieved.
 The database is read for each movie that matches the query to the database.

 5. You can check how many movies are retrieved with the query.